dimitri-rebrikov/rainradar/README.md

 ![picture](doc/rainradar.jpg)

 # common
-The Rain Radar is a combination of:
+The Rain Radar consist of:

+Frontend Device:
 - an ESP32 micro controller
 - a chain of four MAX7219 8x8 LED matrices
-- an online service providing the weather forecast by German postal index, https://morgenwirdes.de/api/
+- source code implemented in MycroPython accessing to the backend and visualising the rain forecast data on the matrix

+Backend/Online Services:
+- AWS Lambda collecting rain radar data (Radolan RV) from the DWD (German Federal Weather Service) for all Gemran postal indexes (PLZ's)
+- AWA Lambda collecting rain forecast data (Mosmix) from the DWD for all German postal indexes
+- AWD Lambda providing rain radar and rain forecast data on a HTTP GET request with a German postal index as query parameter

 The project is inspired by the project from the German Make Magazine https://github.com/MakeMagazinDE/LED-Laufschrift

-# manual
+# user manual for the device

 See [User Manual](doc/manual/MANUAL.md)

-# assembly
+# assembly of the device

 See [Assembly](doc/assembly/ASSEMBLY.md)
-# setup
+# setup of the device

 - install Silicon Labs CP210x VCP driver from silabs.com so your PC can communicate with the ESP32
 - install Python 3.x as the software used below depends on it